vital-labo24/vital-labo24.github.io/_pages/home.md

 We are a dynamic research group at [LMU physics](https://www.physik.lmu.de/en/index.html) and at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl/).

 We have two overarching goals: first,
 **to understand quantum materials**, including strange metals, high-temperature superconductors, and quantum critical electron matter.
-Second, **to make novel, useful,  materials** that never existed before, like possible room-temperature superconductors.
+Second, **to make novel and useful materials** that never existed before, like possible room-temperature superconductors.
 To achieve these goals, we develop new quantum sensing and quantum imaging instrumentation to obtain the key quantum mechanical degrees of freedom.
 We want to build the perfect instruments to answer the scientific questions we deem most important.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >